 “When she speaks of sacred sites,” the New Republic’s Nick Martin wrote, “she is not speaking about something she has learned about but something she has known.
 It is not abstract or foreign or academic; it is something she can connect to and defend from a place of deep understanding.”
 Apparently, by contrast, some white guy appointee would have lacked the same spiritual connection to nature.

 Haaland plans to take over hundreds of millions of more acres that might be otherwise used for energy production or mining for the sake of conservation.
 It’s speculated that Haaland will give some of this land to Native American tribes.
 And when Haaland does so, progressives will celebrate the land grab as a Native woman taking back land from the thieving Americans who wrongfully took it in the first place.

 – – –

-Ellie Gardey is a senior at the University of Notre Dame and an intern at The American Spectator through the Intercollegiate Studies Institute’s Collegiate Network.
+Ellie Gardey is a senior at the University of Notre Dame and a member of The American Spectator’s Young Writers Program.